adamseew/enerergo/README.md

 This repository contains **energy-aware**, time-optimal, and pure ergodic controllers.

-It constitutes the supplementary material to the paper "Energy-aware ergodic search: Continuous exploration for multi-agent systems with battery constraints", which is currently in preparation.
+It constitutes the supplementary material to the paper "Energy-aware ergodic search: Continuous exploration for multi-agent systems with battery constraints", which is currently under review.

 ## MATLAB